keboola/developers-docs/integrate/storage/api/configurations.md

     --header 'X-StorageAPI-Token: {{token}}' \
     --data configuration=%7B%0A%09%22parameters%22%3A%20%7B%0A%09%09%22accessKeyId%22%3A%20%22a%22%2C%0A%09%09%22%23secretAccessKey%22%3A%20%22b%22%0A%09%7D%0A%7D

-Also note that the entire configuration must be always sent, there is no way to patch only part of the configuration.
+Also note that the entire configuration must be always sent, there is no way to patch only part of it.
-The same way, the `configuration` is modified, other properties can be modified to.
-For example, you may want to reset `state` by setting it to `{}` or you can change the order of the configuration rows by setting the `rowsSortOrder` property.
+The same way the `configuration` is modified, other properties can be modified too.
+For example, you may want to reset `state` by setting it to `{}`, or you can change the order of the configuration rows by setting the `rowsSortOrder` property.
 The `rowsSortOrder` is an array of row ids -- see an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#91e2060c-0c14-7a09-0cc3-537eb6057ada) (Set Row order of S3 extractor) for the exact example request.

 ### Modifying Configuration Row
-Modifying a configuration row is very similar to modifying a configuration.
-Modifying a configuration row means that a new version of the *entire configuration* is created.
-For modifying a configuration, use the [Update Row](https://keboola.docs.apiary.io/#reference/component-configurations/manage-configuration-rows/update-row) API call.
+Very similar to modifying a configuration, modifying a configuration **row** means that a new version of the **entire configuration** is created.
+For modifying a configuration row, use the [Update Row](https://keboola.docs.apiary.io/#reference/component-configurations/manage-configuration-rows/update-row) API call.

 See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#1e7fd94e-f22c-4a77-82c1-babc8602f9cd) in which the